joelouthan/Theologicus/src/matthew/index.md

 So why start up a new series?
 Do I need another series like I need another hole in my head?
 Perhaps.

 We moved to Kentucky from Oklahoma in early 2022 with my in-laws coming with.
 I started this series in anticipation that we might not find a local church instantly (Note: despite the published date, I am writing this on October 15, 2022.
 In short, God provided quickly.
 Praise be to God. - Ed.) and wanted to be prepared from the jump not going to church for a long while.
-Keeping it all the way real with you: I knew my in-laws would be slow going to church (Note: they still haven't gone.
-Pray for them. - Also, Ed.) and wanted to provide the word of God to them.
+Keeping it all the way real with you: I knew my in-laws would be slow going to church and wanted to provide the word of God to them. [^prayer]

 We did end up finding a church April and have been faithfully attending.
 It was God's grace I started this series and his grace, I will finish it.

+## An Update

+I need y'all to look at God!
+What he started, he will finish!

+I just finished teaching my [first series](../ruth/) at my church, [Reforming Truth (Lexington, KY)](https://theologic.us/) and was giving some thought on what my next series will be.

+Matthew seems as natural as the next step because:

+- The end of Ruth is the beginning of Matthew.
+That is, the genealogy of Jesus.
+- Still building on and running with what the elders were teaching through: Chad Bird's [The Christ Key](https://www.goodreads.com/book/show/58373755-the-christ-key).
+- I have a truckload of resources on Matthew.
+(See below.)
+- Lastly, I prepped the entire book of Matthew already.
+I just need to write it out.

 ## It Goes Without Say